mpilgrem/crypton-socks/README.md

 Usage
 -----

-See Example.hs for really simple and straighforward example.
-The main api is only 2 calls:
+See `example/Example.hs` for a really simple and straighforward example.
+The main API is only two calls:

- * socksConnectAddr which connect to a SockAddr (SockAddrInet or SockAddrInet6).
-   The name resolution is left on client side.
+* `socksConnectAddr` which connects to a `SockAddr` (`SockAddrInet` or `SockAddrInet6`).
+The name resolution is left on the client side.
- * socksConnectName which connect to a fully qualified domain name "www.example.com".
+* `socksConnectName` which connects to a fully qualified domain name `www.example.com`.
 The proxy server will do the name resolution.

 History
 -------